q1e123/NaM/README.md

 * Demonic_flute - Farms demonic flute LW
 * Snow - Does all missions in Snow Country
 * Frozen - Does all missions in Frozen Island
+* Friends - Adds friends from nm_friends file
-* Intro - Does the all the stuff until Forest (intended for new bots)
+* Intro - Does the all the stuff until Forest (Snow, Frozen, Friends, the intro missions) **intended for new bots**

 **AR, Farm and ToG actions will take place until energy is depleted**